 And while the time-honoured way of enjoying this spirit is to have it neat, there are a few old-school cocktails that are just as classic.
 Not only do they allow the flavours of whiskey to sing, but they’re also a refreshing switch up for your nightcap and make a great addition to the spread of an at-home party.
 If you’re game to sharpen your bartending skills, give these recipes a shot.

-For our complete guide on whiskies India, click here.
+Check out our complete guide on whiskies in India.

 These 10 whiskey cocktails recipes are crafted to impress